top of page

 SH: Not in particular.
 I think you can take great pictures almost anywhere.
 Just make the best of it.
 Even if you hate a place.
 Hate is a strong emotion.
 Use it in your photography and show the viewer why you hate that place.

-TPL: Do you prefer to shoot alone or with friends?
+TPL: Do you prefer to photograph alone or with friends?

 SH: That depends on my mood.
 I love going out shooting with one or two friends, usually from the Munich Street Collective.
 But there are also times when I have to put my headphones on and roam around on my own.